 Decide on a Stockpile Budget

 Remember, there will always be more super (and sometimes better!) deals out there and if you spend your entire grocery budget on toilet paper, what will you eat?
 Making a conservative and reasonable stockpiling budget and then sticking to it will keep you in the game.
-Getting in debt could defeat the benefits of using stockpiling as a strategy for saving money.
+Getting into debt could defeat the benefits of using stockpiling as a strategy for saving money.

 Read the Coupon Boards

-There are hundreds of coupon boards on the internet where people post daily the deals that are available in stores.
+There are hundreds of coupon boards on the internet where people post daily deals that are available in stores.
 Searching for forums specific to your area is a good start.

 Tip: Need to refresh what all the coupon lingo means on coupon forums?
-This article should answer your questions: Coupon Lingo - Popular Acronyms Used On Coupon Lists and Coupon Forums
+This article should answer your questions: Coupon Lingo - Popular Acronyms Used On Coupon Lists and Coupon Forums.

 Know What is on Sale

-Sites like Couponmom keep an ongoing database of many of the national grocery stores weekly sales information.
+Sites like Couponmom keep an ongoing database of many of the national grocery stores' weekly sales information.
 Also, investing in your local newspaper will keep you informed on local grocery store sales.